 The W. Gregor Macfarlan Excellence in Contract Management Research and Writing Program

-NCMA welcomes submissions of papers for the Ninth Annual Macfarlan Excellence in Contract Management Research and Writing Program
+NCMA welcomes submissions of papers for the Tenth Annual Macfarlan Excellence in Contract Management Research and Writing Program

 About the Award